 Sales increased 2.5% YoY, driven by the growth in sales of the Community Pharmacy Network business.
-This was primarily due to earnings contributions from newly acquired stores and store openings, offsetting the impact of the NHI drug price and dispensing fee revisions on prescription unit prices in the Community Pharmacy segment.
+This was primarily due to earnings contributions from newly acquired stores and store openings, offsetting the impact of the NHI drug price and dispensing fee revisions on the price per prescription in the Community Pharmacy segment.
 Additionally, the Pharmaceutical Network segment saw steady growth in the number of new network affiliates.